Do not forget to add routes with routing marks

 In this article, we will look at another advanced method of failover using recursive routing and scopes from the routing section.
 Recursive routing occurs when a route (either static or dynamically learned) has a next-hop that is not directly connected to the local router.
 In RouterOS, nexthop lookup is done only in the main routing table, even for routes with different values of routing-mark.
 It is necessary to restrict a set of routes that can be used to look up immediate next-hops.
 Nexthop values of RIP or OSPF routes, for example, are supposed to be directly reachable and should be looked up only using connected routes.
 This is achieved using a scope and target-scope properties.

-Before detailed example overview, in a setup where we have private IP addresses behind the public IP, we should configure source NAT:
+Before a detailed example overview, in a setup where we have private IP addresses behind the public IP, we should configure source NAT:

-Let`s start with marking traffic with a firewall mangle rule, so we will have everything preconfigured when we go to the routing section:
+Let`s start with marking traffic by configuring routing tables and firewall mangle rules, so we will have everything preconfigured when we go to the routing section:

 We will split the routing configuration into three parts.
-First, we will configure Host1 and Host2 as a destination address in the routing section:
+First, we will configure Host1 and Host2 as destination addresses in the routing section:

 Now configure routes that will be resolved recursively, so they will only be active when they are reachable with ping:

 Configure similar recursive routes for the second gateway:

-Then, let's create destinations to "virtual" hops to use in further routes.
+Then, let's create destinations for "virtual" hops to use in further routes.
 We will use 10.10.10.1 and 10.20.20.2 as an example, but you can use different ones, be sure they do not override other configured IP addresses in your setup: